-Indicators showing mountains, moors and heaths habitat quantity in Somerset
+Indicators showing mountains, moors and heaths habitat quantity in Cornwall and the Isles of Scilly

 Duplication

 RM Dwarf Shrub Heath (ID: 19)

 Some of the moorland indicators duplicate habitats that are included in the freshwater indicators, e.g. blanket bog, lakes and rivers.
 If used for accounting purposes, the moorland components of the freshwater indicators would need to be excluded.